Digitalone1/EasyEffects-Presets/README.md

 ## How to install

 Choose the preset you want and copy it inside `~/.local/share/easyeffects/output` folder.
-If you have the the Flatpak version, place the preset file in `~/.var/app/com.github.wwmm.easyeffects/data/easyeffects/output`.
+If you have the Flatpak version, place the preset file in `~/.var/app/com.github.wwmm.easyeffects/data/easyeffects/output`.

 For older Easy Effects GTK/Libadwaita versions, copy it inside `~/.config/easyeffects/output` folder.
-If you have the the Flatpak version, place the preset file in `~/.var/app/com.github.wwmm.easyeffects/config/easyeffects/output`.
+If you have the Flatpak version, place the preset file in `~/.var/app/com.github.wwmm.easyeffects/config/easyeffects/output`.

-For older PulseEffects, copy it inside `~/.config/PulseEffects/output` folder. if you have the the Flatpak version, place the preset file in `~/.var/app/com.github.wwmm.pulseeffects/config/PulseEffects/output`.
+For older PulseEffects, copy it inside `~/.config/PulseEffects/output` folder. if you have the Flatpak version, place the preset file in `~/.var/app/com.github.wwmm.pulseeffects/config/PulseEffects/output`.

 Close and restart the service, then apply the new preset.

+## Presets list

 This repository provides 5 versions: